United Nations Department of Safety and Security

 180,000 United Nations personnel, 400,000 dependents, and 4,500 United Nations premises worldwide.
-The department is led by Under-Secretary-General Gilles Michaud from Canada.
+The department is led by Under-Secretary-General Jeanine Hennis-Plasschaert of the Netherlands.

 Mandate

 Mission: To enable United Nations system operations through trusted security leadership and solutions.

 Vision: Security for the United Nations, for a better world.

 Legal Documents: UN Security is underpinned by five main legal documents, outlining the responsibilities of all stakeholders: